 Scholars believe she had from 12 to 22 affairs.
 Twelve of them are widely known.
 Catherine had three secret-ish lovers while she was married, but later on she wrote about them in her memoirs.
 The other 9 shared her bed when she was a widow and an empress.
 Those were openly recognized as her lovers.
 A few she fell madly in love with, many she used as playthings.

 Catherine the Great was one of the most powerful monarchs in 18th century Europe.
-She, a German princess, married the heir to the Russian throne.
+She, a German princess, married the heir to the Russian empire.
 And then stole his throne.

 This powerful woman said of herself: “The trouble is that my heart is loathe to remain even one hour without love.”